openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 You can upload just one file for the plot centers OR two files, one for the plot centers and one for the point centers.

 As when using CEO’s built-in system, you can choose to assign users plots to review using the **User Assignment** feature and implement quality control for your plots using the **Quality Control** dropdown.
+In addition, you can specify which users should collect data on which plots and which users should review each plot using dedicated columns.
 See :doc:`qaqc` for more.

 .. tip::
    Using .csv and .shp files, the maximum number of plots is 50,000 and the total sample point limit is 350,000.